spinnaker/spinnaker.github.io/setup/security/ssl.md

       4096
     ```

 1. Self-sign the CA certificate.
-This will prompt for the pass phrase used to
+This command below references the pass phrase environment variable used to decrypt the key `ca.key`.
-encrypt `ca.key`.

     ```bash
     openssl req \